Venom: The Last Dance: Accolades

+Viewership

+According to data from Showlabs, Venom: The Last Dance ranked first on Netflix in the United States during the week of 24 February–2 March 2025.

 Future

 Ahead of the film's release in October 2024, Kelly Marcel said that while The Last Dance concludes the story arc of Eddie Brock and Venom, it sets up the character Knull for future appearances within the Sony's Spider-Man Universe (SSU) and is the beginning of the character's story.
 While the film was intended as the conclusion of the Venom trilogy, Hardy expressed interest in reprising his role in the future and having his character crossover with Spider-Man, saying "never say never".
-In December 2024, TheWrap claimed Kraven the Hunter would be the final film in the SSU, but Variety refuted that claim and said that since Sony had not technically established a shared universe, they would continue to make films based on Spider-Man characters.
+In December 2024, TheWrap claimed Kraven the Hunter would be the final film in the SSU, but Variety disputed that claim and said that since Sony had not technically established a shared universe, they would continue to make films based on Spider-Man characters.

+In February 2026, it was revealed an animated Venom film, which is set to be directed by Final Destination Bloodlines directors Zach Lipovsky and Adam Stein, was in pre-production with Tom Hardy attached as a producer, although it is unknown if he will be reprising the role of the title character or if it will be set in the same universe as the live-action films.
+However that August, Sony Pictures chairman Tom Rothman stated that there were no more spin-offs in development.